jmuth/parliament-viz.ch/README.md

 ## Deliverables

-The final product will take the form of an online website presenting different interactive visualization of Swiss Parliament data.
-This website will be hosted on github.
-These interactive visualizations will be built with the d3.js library
+The final product takes the form of an online website presenting an interactive visualization of Swiss Parliament deputies activity.
+This website will be on [parliament-viz.ch](www.paliament-viz.ch).

-Visitors will be able to see the evolution of frequencies of specific themes in chronologic order.
-They will also be able to focus on the importance of one theme within each session.
-Visitors will be able to focus on one speaker or one political party to see their preferred subjects and their evolution in time.
+This visualization on:
+* the d3.js library
+* jQuery
+* bootstrap

+Visitors have a general overview of the parliament where they can fly over each point and see some information about the deputy.
+Additionnaly, the whole parliament recolor itself to show the partnership the deputy maintains with the others.

+A second visualization can seen by clicking the "Clustering" button, where the visitor can group the deputies on some criterias, as well as color them.

+The website contains more information on page [About](http://www.parliament-viz.ch/#about)

-## Timeplan
+## Chronology

-  - **November 6th, 2016**: Start of the project ✔
+  - **October 26th, 2016**: Start of the project
-  - **November 13th, 2016**: Data scraping and parsing of a first usable dataset ✔
+  - **November 6th, 2016**: Project approval
+  - **November 9th, 2016**: Developing Python scraper
+  - **November 17th, 2016**: Developing Python NLP analyser
+  - **December 1st, 2016**: First cluster visualization
+  - **December 8th, 2016**: Without success, abandon of NLP tool for theme extraction

+  - **January 3rd, 2016**: First "parliament-overview" visualization
   - **November 27th, 2016**: Content extraction of the official bulletins using NLP tools (speaker, themes, ...) ✘
   - [UPD] Topics will be extracted from tags
   - **December 11th, 2016**: First interactive data visualization (local hosted) ✔